GodMod/godmod.github.io/pages/oauthprovider/oauthprovider_tokenapi.md

 ## Refresh Token Grant Type

 This grant type allows getting a new access token by sending an existing refresh token.

-### URL
-You can get the URL for the Token-Endpoint when editing the OAuth-Client.

 ### Request Format